 Bruce Hall, photo © Christopher Voelker. www.voelkerstudio.com

-Bruce Hall is a legally blind photographer, teacher, and disability advocate.
+Bruce Hall is a legally blind photographer, underwater photographer, and disability advocate.
 Hall lives in Santa Ana, California and exhibits his photography internationally.
 Bruce and writer and wife, Valerie Hall, have published a book, Immersed: Our Experience with Autism, examining their twin sons’ severe autism.
 The book captures their experiences through words and images.

-The Library of Congress, Prints and Photographs Division purchased a portfolio of photographs from Hall’s Autism in Reflection series for their permanent collection.
+In 2010, The Library of Congress, Prints and Photographs Division purchased a portfolio of photographs from Hall’s Autism in Reflection series for their permanent collection.

 Bruce was featured in a short documentary for HBO, Dark Light: The Art of Blind Photographers 2010, produced by Corinne Marrinan and directed by sports photography legend Neil Leifer.
-In April of 2010, Bruce Hall and Pete Eckert had the opportunity to photograph model Hiromi Oshima for Playboy.
-In 1970 Playboy translated the magazine into Braille.
-Forty years later, Bruce and Pete were the first blind photographers to shoot for Playboy.

 Bruce Hall's night sky was devoid of stars, a vast sheet of darkness.
 Hall was born with a word salad of eye conditions: nystagmus, myopia, astigmatism, amblyopia, macular degeneration and exotropia.
 "I grew up hearing about stars, but I'd never seen them.
 When I was nine or ten, a neighbor kid down the street let me look through his telescope.
 We pointed it at the North Star.
 It was like an opening into another world."
 Hall saw not just stars, but possibilities.
 The childhood glimpse became a turning point, directing Hall into a lifelong engagement with seeing devices: cameras, lenses, magnifiers, telescopes, computer screens.